Parbati Parbat

 Parbati Parbat is a mountain in Himachal Pradesh, India.
 It is an ultra-prominent peak and is the 173rd highest in Asia.
 It has an elevation of 6,633 m (21,762 ft).

-In September 2004, a team of 10 people lead by Lovraj Singh Dharamshaktu reached a point up the mountain in whiteout conditions.
+In September 2004, a team of 10 people led by Lovraj Singh Dharamshaktu reached a point up the mountain in whiteout conditions.
 They placed a snow stick there and returned on September 21 and saw two more higher points that they could not reach.